-FlashCut lets you set Machine Zero two ways: Homing to switches or using the Zero button.
+FlashCut lets you set Machine Zero two ways: Homing to switches or using the Zero All command on the Machine Set button.
 Either method establishes the machine tool envelope, which provides these benefits:

 - The software will safely ramp down the machine tool to a complete stop at the defined limits of the machine tool envelope. - The software checks each G-Code file before running to make sure the toolpath fits completely within the machine tool envelope.